 Real estate agents must use their own images for marketing purpose, because they work in a highly personal field.
 However, marketing materials that contain personal photos can draw the attention of predators and other criminals.
 Because of this, agents need to know basic personal safety measures.

 First, agents need to wear shoes and clothes they can run in if a showing turns dangerous.
 They also need to avoid using personal and home contact information in marketing materials, opting instead to use their office phone and company cell phone.
 Agents should use caution about friending their clients on social media, where they may post photos and information about their families and personal life for all to see.
-Taking a self-defense class, carrying a Mace Brand Realtor safety kit and understanding what to do in a serious situation are all good ideas for agents who spend their time in the public eye.
+Taking a self-defense class, carrying a Mace Brand Realtor safety kit and understanding what to do in a serious situation are all good suggestions for how to stay safe as a real estate agent who spends their time in the public eye.

 Real estate is not a dangerous field, but it does carry some risks.
 Practicing smart real estate techniques with a focus on personal safety will help keep today's agents safe and successful.